Great garlicky greens.

 Instructions

 - Bring a pot of well-salted water to a boil.
 Add the broccoli rabe and blanch for about 1 minute, until wilted.
-Drain well.PRO TIP: Blanching the broccoli rabe in salted water not only keeps the color vibrant green, it also gets a lot of the bitterness out.
+Drain well.PRO TIP: Blanching the broccoli rabe in salted water not only keeps the color vibrant green, it also gets the excess bitterness out.

-- Roughly chop the broccoli rabe into 1" to 2" pieces and set aside.
+- Use a cutting board to chop the drained broccoli rabe into 1" to 2" pieces and set aside.

-- Add the broccoli rabe.
+- Add the broccoli rabe with a generous pinch of salt.
 Cook, stirring often, until very soft and tender (about 4 to 5 minutes).
-PRO TIP: Make sure the garlic does not darken or burn, or the entire dish will taste acrid.
+PRO TIP: Garlic getting a little too brown?
 Add a little water, a tablespoon at a time, and reduce the heat if necessary.

 - Adjust the seasoning and toss in a generous pinch of hot red pepper flakes and an extra glug of extra virgin olive oil, if desired.
 Serve the rapini warm or at room temperature.
-TIP: Depending on the saltiness of the water, you may need to add up to about 1/2 teaspoon more salt.
+TIP: Depending on the saltiness of the water, you may need to add more salt.

 Andrea